 - Separation Anxiety: This may also tie in with attention-seeking, but more often than not if your dog is barking when they are alone, as well as exhibiting other behaviours (such as chewing, toileting in the house etc.) then your Cockapoo may be suffering from separation anxiety.

 Another thing to consider if you have had your Cockapoo long enough to know their personality, and their barking seems uncharacteristic and is new: it might be worth a vet visit to check there isn’t something more serious going on!
+The Joii Pet Care App is free to download, and lets you book a video call with a vet for just £24 – any time in the day, so worth thinking about if you want some expert input.

 All training starts by identifying the what or why.
 By learning and understanding the reasons why your cockapoo is barking a lot, you can target your training around those stressors.